Loram Maintenance of Way: History

 In 2011, Loram purchased Tranergy Corporation, manufacturer of main line and railyard track friction lubricants and lubricant dispensers and switch lubrication devices.

-In 2014 Loram acquired a majority stake in, and in July 2016 fully acquired, British firm Rail Vehicle Engineering Limited (RVEL), a company based in Derby, England, which itself grew out of the collapse of FM Rail.
-It provides maintenance and overhaul facilities and operates specialized rolling stock.
-It was rebranded as Loram UK.
+In 2014 Loram acquired a 51% stake in Rail Vehicle Engineering based in Derby, England, which was founded in 2007 after the collapse of FM Rail.
+In 2016 Loram took full ownership.

-Current operations
+Operations

 Loram provides maintenance of way services to Class I and shortline railroads, rapid transit systems, and commuter rail systems worldwide.
 The Railway Supply Institute said in 2015 that Loram was "one of the leading suppliers of track maintenance machinery and services in North America and the global market".
 Every Class I railroad in North America uses its equipment, and it is widely acknowledged to be the industry leader in grinding equipment.

 Loram both leases and sells its equipment.
 Its leases with major customers usually last about five years.

 Railgrinding remains the company's core.
-As of 2015, its rail grinding vehicles included the RG 400 Series (for Class I and other railroads with heavy loads and traffic); the RGI Series (an RG 400 Series modified for the international market); the C44 Series (a rail grinder sold in international markets where clearance and axle weight are restricted); the RGS Series (a specialty railgrinder used on railroad crossings and switches); and the L Series (a lightweight railgrinder used for rapid transit and specialty rail, and which can be moved by flatbed truck).
+As of 2015, its rail grinding vehicles included the RG 400 Series (for Class I and other railroads with heavy loads and traffic); the RGI Series (an RG 400 Series modified for the international market); the C44 Series (a rail grinder sold in international markets where clearance and axle weight are restricted); the RGS Series (a specialty railgrinder used on railroad crossings and switches); and the L Series (a lightweight railgrinder used for rapid transit and specialty rail, which can be moved by flatbed truck).

-Loram UK

-The Derby site of Loram UK (formerly RVEL) has three workshops totalling over 86000 sqft for the maintenance and heavy overhaul of traction and rolling stock.
+Australia

+Mannix Contractors commenced operations in Australia in June 1961.
+It was renamed Loram Contractors in the 1970s.

+The first major project was, in a joint venture with Morrison Knudsen and McDonald Constructions to build the Hamersley & Robe River railway line in the Pilbara that opened in July 1966.
+The joint venture also built the Mount Newman railway line.